DIVINING FOR WATER

 3 Rotary rig drilling borehole for water on a farm near Hagworthingham, Lincs.

-4 Rig has reached depth of copious amounts of water where I had dowsed.
+4 Rig has reached depth of copious amounts of water where as predicted.

 5 Water gushing from borehole whilst drilling to final depth.